trynova/nova/CONTRIBUTING.md

 stack" and fix them to point to the proper items after garbage collection.

 This would be the easiest solution, as this could optionally even be made to work in terms of actual pointers to `Value`s.
-That would be a pretty poor solution, honestly, but it would work.
-One of the biggest downsides with this approach would be that we'd need not only `Local<'a, Value>` but also `Local<'a, Object>` and `Local<'a, Array>` and so on and so forth.
-This is effectively a second layer of `Value` definitions on top of the first.
+The big downside is that this is an extra indirection which is often honestly unnecessary.

-If the `Local<'a, Value>` is not pointer based, then another downside is that we cannot drop the `Local` values automatically once they're no longer needed using `impl Drop` because we'd need access to the `HandleScope` inside the `Drop`.
+If the `Value` is not pointer based, then another downside is that we cannot drop them automatically once they're no longer needed using `impl Drop` because we'd need access to the `HandleScope` inside the `Drop`.
 Something called linear types could fix this issue.

 ##### `Value` lifetime bound to garbage collection safepoints